ts4z/barge-rulebook/src/stud-high-low-eight-or-better.md

 initial action goes to the player with the forced bring-in.

 A second up card is dealt to all active players.
-This is followed by a round of betting at the small bet limit.
-Note: Unlike seven card [stud](stud.md) for high only, even if there is an open pair on fourth street, all bets on this street will always be at the small bet limit.
+This is followed by a round of betting at the small bet limit (open pairs cannot double-bet even if the room allows it in high-only [Seven Card Stud](stud.md)).
 Action starts with the highest hand showing.

 A third up card is dealt to all active players.
 This is followed by a round of betting at the big bet limit.